EMT Madrid: History

-EMT Madrid was established on 12 November 1947 after the dissolution of the Joint Transport Company.
-Originally a municipal private company, in 1971 it became a joint stock company.
+EMT Madrid was established on 12 November 1947 after the Joint Transport Company dissolved.
+It was originally a municipal private company and became a joint stock company in 1971.
 It provided trolleybus service until 1966 and tram services until 1972.

-The company has used seveal bus colors in its history.
-When the company was created in 1947, their buses were blue, a legacy of the former Sociedad Madrileña de Tranvías.
-From 1974 to 1986, the color was gradually changed to red.
-Natural gas busses were introduced in 1992 with a light blue colour to distinguish them from the existing red fleet.
-In the summer of 2008, a new bus fleet introduced the current shade of blue, replacing the existing red fleet.
+The company's buses were originally blue, a legacy of the Madrid Tram Society, before they were transitioned to red between 1974 and 1986.
+Light blue natural gas buses were introduced in 1992.
+In June 2008, a new bus fleet was introduced with a lighter shade of blue, replacing the red fleet.

-The company has also gone through several different logos.
-It began with a round E inside which were an M and a T. At the end of the 1970s, this was changed to two red arrows (or yellow arrows on a red background) crossed together.
-In 2010 a blue logo was introduced, mirroring the color change of the buses, with the letters "EMT" above a square with the city's coat of arms and the word "Madrid!".
-In 2018, the logo was changed again to the current one: a lowercase "e" followed by a ">" sign, which is styled as blue on a white background or vice versa.
+The company's logo was originally a round E inside an M and T. In the late 1970s, this was changed to two crossing red arrows (or yellow arrows on a red background).
+In 2010, a blue logo was introduced, mirroring the color change of the buses from two years earlier, with the letters "EMT" above a square with the city's coat of arms alongside the word "Madrid!".
+In 2018, the logo was changed to a lowercase "e" followed by a ">" sign, styled as blue on a white background, or vice versa.